scalabl3/couchbase-xdcr-ruby-sinatra/README.md

 # Cross-Data Center Replication (XDCR) Simulator in Sinatra

-**When working**, can be used to "do stuff" with documents as they are streamed through XDCR to Sinatra.
+Can be used to "do stuff" with documents as they are streamed through XDCR to Sinatra.
 Still a work in progress...

 # Pre-Requisites